 Tank Abandonment Procedures

-Instructions A licensed sewage disposal service must completely pump the tank(s) contents.
+Instructions A licensed sewage disposal service must pump the tank(s) and remove all its contents.
 Attach a copy of the pumper's receipt to this form and submit it to the Community Development office for inspection.
-The inspection will usually take place within the next 2 working days and then the final covering can be done.
+The inspection will usually take place within the next 2 working days, and only then can the final covering be done.

 Select ONE of the following 3 options: